destaMo/Scrum-Notes/content/qa/junior.md

 - Use some useful technologies for testers, including those connected to structure and those which help with planning the tests
 - Use terminal to perform basic actions in your OS
 - Distinguish Gherkin syntax in Cucumber framework
-- Know JSON and XML syntax
+- Know the JSON syntax
+- Run basic performance tests using Web Vitals or Lighthouse
 - Use Browserstack for cross-browser testing

 {{% /bubble%}}